 How Long Do GPU Fans Last?

-If you do notice that your GPU fan is beginning to fail, you can replace it with a new one.
+If you notice that your GPU fan is beginning to fail, you can replace it with a new one.
 Many GPU fans on the market are designed to last for years.

 Can A GPU Run Too Cold?

 GPUs are designed to operate within a certain temperature range, and running too cold can negatively impact performance and stability.
-In general, it is recommended to keep your GPU around 65-85°C. However, some GPUs can go as low as 40-50°C without any issues.
+In general, it is recommended to keep your GPU around 65-85°C. However, some GPUs can go as low as 40-50°C without issues.

 If everything looks good there, try increasing the fan speed to see if that helps improve cooling.